rvadim/elastalert-k8s-automation/README.md

 There are two modes for running this application: the local mode and the remote mode.
 * Remote mode is intended for running application in Kubernetes cluster where ElastAlert is started.
 * Local mode allows to run application without deployment in Kubernetes.
+It was created for testing purposes.

 The application uses two types of configuration files to configure work of ElastAlert:
 * Administrator configuration file with general properties and notification options.